Co-hosted by EASME, the initiative IN4climate.NRW and REINVENT.

 The objective of this event is to look beyond specific sectors and explore the coevolution of steel, plastics, and other sectors and the new interdependencies that may develop when moving to a fossil-free and closed-carbon loop economy.
 Based on the current understanding of technologies, systems and institutions the aim is to explore future interactions between sectors, identify knowledge gaps and assess what implications this may have for policy-making, society and future research.

-The event will bring REINVENT together with national as well as regional initiatives related to the decarbonisation of energy intensive industry sectors.
+The event brought REINVENT together with national as well as regional initiatives related to the decarbonisation of energy intensive industry sectors.